 We compete in the IOL market in the U.S. The LAL is a premium IOL which is partially reimbursable under Medicare, and in some cases by private payors.
 Premium IOLs are sold at a higher price point than conventional IOLs, as they provide refractive correction of vision unlike a conventional IOL that only replaces the natural lens with a clear lens (which is the standard for Medicare reimbursement).
-Our RxSight system is approved in Mexico and Canada for improving uncorrected visual acuity by adjusting the LAL power to correct residual postoperative refractive error.
-We may selectively pursue commercial expansion in these or other geographies that accept these approvals in the future, with a priority on markets where we see significant potential opportunity.
-New approvals may also be sought in large cataract markets with more complex regulatory processes such as Asia.

-We are a Delaware corporation headquartered in Aliso Viejo, California with one wholly owned subsidiary located in Amsterdam, Netherlands.
-The wholly owned subsidiary has a registered branch in the United Kingdom and a wholly owned subsidiary located in Germany.
+Our products are also approved for sale in Europe and Mexico.
+We are not actively marketing our products for sale in Europe or Mexico; however, we have approval in both for improving uncorrected visual acuity by adjusting the LAL power to correct residual postoperative refractive error.
+We have one customer in Germany and one in Mexico, both of which have participated in our clinical studies and perform commercial cases.
+We compete in the IOL market in the U.S. We are a Delaware corporation, headquartered in Aliso Viejo, California, and have one wholly owned subsidiary.
+Our subsidiary is located in Amsterdam, Netherlands, which has one wholly owned subsidiary in Germany and a registered branch in the United Kingdom.